Bachar Houli: Community work

 Houli has become a community leader and particular inspiration for young Australian Muslims participating in Australian rules football and community sport.
 He began working to develop an Islamic schools program as an AFL multicultural ambassador in 2012.
 The same year, Houli successfully approached AFL CEO Andrew Demetriou to ask that the league establish designated prayer rooms at AFL venues to allow members of the Muslim community to attend matches and still adhere to the religious requirement to pray five times a day.
 Houli established the Bachar Houli Academy in 2012 to provide community engagement and an elite development pathway for young Muslim footballers.
 Again in 2012, he established the Bachar Houli Cup an intra-school football competition for Islamic schools that culminates in an annual national tournament.
 The program was nominated for an international Beyond Sport award in 2013.
 In 2019, Houli established the Bachar Houli Foundation to be based at Richmond's Punt Road Oval, which would provide administration space to continue the various football and leadership programs already established.

 He was praised for his community engagement work in 2017 by Prime Minister Malcolm Turnbull, who said Houli's work with Muslim youth was of "extreme and extraordinary importance".
 In 2012, Houli received the inaugural Award for Muslim and non-Muslim Understanding, awarded by the Australia Day Council and the University of South Australia's Centre for Muslim and non-Muslim Understanding.
 In 2021, Houli received the Anti-Defamation League's Torch of Justice Award for his community work and stand against racism, hate and bullying.

 Autobiography

 In November 2020, Houli wrote an autobiography entitled Bachar Houli: Faith, Football and Family, which was published by Penguin Books.
 The book had a foreword written by Waleed Aly.
 Houli also recorded an audiobook version.
-The book was well received, averaging a 4.23-star rating out of 5 on Goodreads as of 2022.